Quicksilver Messenger Service: Remnants and reunions

 Hopkins continued his career as a session and touring musician with a variety of acts, including Jefferson Airplane, the Rolling Stones (most notably on Exile on Main St. and the group's ensuing 1972 American tour), the Jerry Garcia Band and Joe Cocker.
 In the 1980s, he joined the controversial Church of Scientology and credited the organization's Purification Rundown with vanquishing his long struggle with substance abuse.
 Hopkins died in September 1994 from complications resulting from intestinal surgery related to his lifelong battle with Crohn's disease.

 Valenti underwent brain surgery for an arteriovenous malformation in the late 1980s; despite suffering from short-term memory loss and struggling with the adverse effects of anti-convulsive medications, he continued to write songs and perform with various Marin County musicians until his sudden death in November 1994.

 In 1984 Gary Duncan resurrected the brand as Gary Duncan's Quicksilver and released several albums with a reconstituted lineup, including Peace By Piece in 1986, Shapeshifter Vols.
 1 & 2 in 1996, Shapeshifter Vols.
 3 & 4 and Strange Trim in 2006.
 He also issued several live albums and created a website, quicksilvermessengerservice.com.
 The group also toured as Quicksilver '96, and after that on occasion through the early 2000s, with a lineup of Duncan, Michael Lewis (keyboards), Greg Errico (drums), Bobby Vega (bass), John Bird (guitar), and Tony Menjivar (percussion).

 In 2006 Gary Duncan and David Freiberg launched a 40th-anniversary Quicksilver celebration tour as Quicksilver Messenger Service, with Bobby Vega (soon to be replaced by Keith Graves on bass), singer Linda Imperial (Freiberg's wife and contributor to Quicksilver projects before as a backup singer) and Jefferson Starship players Prairie Prince (drums) and Chris Smith (keyboards).
 Following a series of tours, Duncan left the band in 2009.
 He was replaced by Peter Harris, and the band continued as David Freiberg's Quicksilver Messenger Service.

 Still active as of 2021, they often opened for the reconstituted Jefferson Starship (led by Freiberg and Paul Kantner) until Kantner's death in 2016.
-Duncan died at age of 72 on June 29, 2019 in Woodland, California after suffering a seizure and falling into a coma.
+Duncan died aged 72 on June 29, 2019, in Woodland, California after suffering a seizure and falling into a coma.